ktty1220/nanox/README.md

 It is used, for example, to display the indicator when performing long actions in sequence and to clear the indicator when it is completed.

+And you can also catch errors that occur in actions with `catch`.

 ```js
 return (
   <button onClick={